tektoncd/catalog/kn/knative-dockerfile-deploy/build_deploy/README.md

 The following Pipeline definition refers:
 - `git-clone` to clone the source code
 - `buildah` and `kn` tasks (we've installed these tasks in One time Setup section)
-- Pipeline resources for git and resulting container image repository
+- PersistentVolumeClaim for shared workspace
 - Save the following YAML in a file e.g.: `build_deploy_pipeline.yaml` and create the Pipeline using `kubectl create -f build_deploy_pipeline.yaml`